 All submissions will be reviewed for conformance to the aims of the workshop, but the actual refereeing process will apply to final contribution submitted after the workshop for publication in the LNCS proceedings.
 Authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers.
 In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 Program and Organization chairs

-- 1 April 2020: deadline of full papers (15 pages in LNCS format) for post-proceedings.
+- 1 June 2021: deadline for full papers (15 pages in LNCS format) for post-proceedings.

 To submit a contribution, use the EasyChair submission page.

 - How to design learning objectives and outcomes

 - Labs and practical sessions: how to conduct them